hfykw1/COMP2042_CW_WongKieSun/README.md

 ## 3. Bug Fixes
-- Before the score will not deduct when it is lower than 50.
-The original author added an if condition to prevent error.
-The bug has been fixed and the marks will be equal to 0 if the marks is lower than 50.
+- Before, the score will not be deducted when it is lower than 50.
+Original author added an else if condition to prevent error.
+Bug has now been fixed and the marks will be equal to 0 if the marks is lower than 50.
--	The frog can jump into the platform even though the platform is occupied by another frog.
-The bug is fixed so that the frog is no longer allowed into the platform if it's occupied by another frog.
+- Fixed that the frog can jump into the platform even though the platform is occupied by another frog.
+Frog is no longer allowed to jump into platform if it's occupied by another frog.
-- At first, background image was not shown in the game scene.
-After fixing it, the image is displayed:
+- Fixed that background image was not shown in the game scene by displaying the background image.
-- Frog is now not allowed to jump to outside of the scene after the fix whereas it was possible before.
+- Fixed that frog are able to jump outside of the scene, frog can no longer be allowed to jump outside the scene.

 ## 4. JUnit Test
-- JUnit 4 has been added into the project and 6 tests have been performed to show my understanding on JUnit.
+- JUnit 4 has been added into the project and 4 tests have been performed to show my understanding on JUnit.
 - Junit tests were successful without any errors.